 - Accidents are reported externally as an index per 100,000 employees based on the average number of lost time incidents and days lost per month. - Employee numbers are based on the data provided to the Group Reporting Department through the financial consolidation system.
 These figures represent the total full-time equivalent number of employees for each month rounded to the nearest whole number.
-They include employees on permanent, fixed or short-term Bunzl employment contracts but exclude all agency and temporary workers.

-- Accidents cover those incidents relating to workers that work under our direct supervision.
+They include employees on permanent, fixed or short-term Bunzl employment contracts but exclude all agency and temporary workers. - Accidents cover those incidents relating to workers that work under our direct supervision.
 This includes both employees, agency and temporary staff.
 A time lost incident is defined as one where the worker is, as a result of an accident, unable to attend for work at the normal time on one or more working days after the accident has occurred.
-When no lost time information is available from agency workers, a business area may estimate the lost days.
-In Continental Europe a period of 7 days of absence is used. - Lost days are calculated from the first to the last day of absence and include weekends.
+When no lost time information is available from agency workers, a business area may estimate the lost days or may apply a default of 7 days of absence.
+If the injured agency worker does not return before the contract end date, the contract end date is used as the last day of absence. - Lost days are calculated from the first to the last day of absence and include weekends.
 Lost time is reported against the month in which the incident occurred.
-The severity rate calculation includes any lost days arising after 30 September up until 31 December that related to an incident that occurred on or before 30 September. - In principle any accident leading to working days away from work will be recorded and reported as a lost time accident in BRMS.
+The severity rate calculation includes any lost days arising after 30 September up until 31 December that related to an incident that occurred on or before 30 September. - In the USA, the number of days lost and restricted is capped at 180 days in line with applicable OSHA recording criteria. - All incidents that occur within the reporting period (1 October to 30 September) are recorded.
+All lost time relating to incidents that occur before the reporting period end but continue to incur lost time after 30 September is included within the severity rate calculation up until 31 December.

+- In principle any accident leading to working days away from work will be recorded and reported as a lost time accident in BRMS.
 However, there may be circumstances where the company considers a reported accident to be non-genuine and for which an adjustment of the incidence or severity may be considered.
 An adjustment of the incidence or severity of certain incidents can be considered when there is sufficient support to demonstrate that either: - 1) the incident did not occur at work, e.g. where the employee injured themselves outside of work and subsequently falsely claimed that the incident occurred at work; - 2) The length of the time off is clearly inconsistent with the accident and the resulting original injury that occurred.
 The continued time taken off is considered to be due to another matter and not due to the original injury. - 3) The incident and/or the resulting injury have been faked by the employee e.g. to obtain workers compensation benefits or as a result of a labour dispute (fraudulent reporting). - Fatal accidents resulting from the Group's operations involving an employee or third party are reported separately and do not form part of the accident indices.